searinminecraft/doingus/README.md

 ```
 revolt_token='abcdefghijklmnopqrstuvwxyz12345' # Your Revolt bot's token
 prefix='owo!' # You can change it to anything you want.

-# Optional, but SuperTuxKart features that require authentication won't work.
-# Create an account (that you shouldn't use for gameplay online) at https://online.supertuxkart.net/register.php

-stk_username='krashy' # SuperTuxKart username
-stk_password='abcd1234' # SuperTuxKart password
 ```

 Then you run it: